kbmair/kbmair/README.md

 * Statistical Analysis: Experience with regression models and statistical techniques.

 ## 🎓 Education
+* Master of Science in Data Science
+(To start Aug 2025)
+  * Western Governor's University
 * Bachelor of Science in Data Analytics (Ongoing)
   * Western Governors University